sofianatale/sofianatale/README.md

 # Hi there, I’m **Sofia**

-🎓 *MSc Student in Bioinformatics @ University of Bologna*
+🎓 *MSc Student in Bioinformatics at University of Bologna*
-🧬 *BSc in Biological Sciences @ University of Ferrara*
+🧬 *BSc in Biological Sciences at University of Ferrara*

 ## 💡 About Me